w4111/hw0/README.md

    * There are [numerous resources](https://www.google.com/search?q=jupyter%20tutorial) that can introduce you to Jupyter Notebook.

+#### Enable Logging

+* Go to your instabase account settings by clicking on the smiley face in the upper right of instabase.com, and then clicking on settings
+* Click on "Application" in the left side bar
+* Click "Enable logging" and then "Update Notebook Settings".

 ### Part 2: Google Form

 Fill out [this google form](https://goo.gl/forms/O9jzf28Jfu0TLlZx1)